 In 2015 Marina won the Metropolitan Opera National Council winner, the Gerda Lissner Foundation, and the Licia Albanese-Puccini Foundation International Vocal Competition in 2015.
 In 2016 she was a second place winner of Operalia.
 In 2014 she won the Giulio Gari Foundation International Competition, and was awarded second prize in the 2014 Marcello Giordani Foundation Vocal Competition.
 She was also a finalist in the Belvedere Competition, and a major award winner in the Opera Index Vocal Competition.
 The Mario Lanza Institute, the Sergio Franchi Music Foundation, the George London Foundation have given her additional awards.

 In the 2015-16 season she made her professional debut as Musetta with Michigan Opera Theatre in La Boheme, debuted the role of Leonora in Il Trovatore in Hong Kong, and covered the role of Amelia in Simon Boccanegra at the Metropolitan Opera.
 She also sang Verdi’s Requiem with Teatro Municipal de Santiago, and Fiora in L’amore dei Tre Re with the Academy of Vocal Arts in Philadelphia, where she graduated in May 2016.
-Engagements last this season included her debut with Opera de Paris as Micaela in Carmen, a return to the Metropolitan Opera as Mimi in La Boheme (cover), followed by Mimi at Opera Köln and with the Welsh National Opera, the role of Adalgisa in Norma (soprano key) for her debut with the Dallas Opera.
+Last season she debuted with Opera de Paris as Micaela in Carmen, returned to the Metropolitan Opera as Mimi in La Boheme (cover), followed by Mimi at Opera Köln and with the Welsh National Opera, and performed the role of Adalgisa in Norma (soprano key) for her debut with the Dallas Opera, for which she was awarded the 2017 Maria Callas Debut Artist of the Year.
 Future engagements include Maria di Rohan with Washington Concert Opera, her Seattle Opera debut in the role of Fiordiligi, her debuts as Violetta with Opera Köln, Desdemona in Otello in Savonlinna and the Bolshoi in Moscow, and her debut as Nedda in I Pagliacci with Utah Opera.
-She will also perform in concert in Paris.

 Simply lovely to watch and hear and has a masterful level of range and control